 At Alina Lodge, we address this issue in several ways.
 Most important, we offer long-term care, which is more effective and less costly than multiple short stints in rehab.
 We also run Haley House, a sober living facility that allows our female students to transition back into their everyday lives.

 Learn More at Alina Lodge

-At Alina Lodge, a long-term drug and alcohol addiction treatment center in New Jersey, we’ll meet you wherever you are in your recovery journey and guide you gently forward.
+At Alina Lodge, a drug and alcohol addiction treatment center in New Jersey, we’ll meet you wherever you are in your recovery journey and guide you gently forward.
 Most students who choose Alina Lodge come to us with a strong desire to detox and recover.
 But they have little idea of how to achieve it.
 Once you’re admitted to our drug and alcohol treatment program, we’ll help you find a more manageable life.